 West Ham striker Andy Carroll is relishing his return from injury

-West Ham striker Andy Carroll is hopeful his recent injuries problems are behind him after scoring the winner against Swansea on Saturday.
+West Ham's Andy Carroll is hopeful his recent injuries problems are behind him after scoring the winner versus Swansea.

 The 24-year-old's season has been blighted by hamstring and knee injuries since joining West Ham on loan from Liverpool last summer.